 Other reasons exist to increase your liability limits.
 Below are some considerations to keep in mind when determining how much liability insurance you need:

-Using methodology outlined here, we got rates for an individual with 100/300/100 liability limits plus collision and comprehensive coverage.
+Using a methodology outlined here, we got rates for an individual with 100/300/100 liability limits plus collision and comprehensive coverage.
 USAA offers the cheapest liability car insurance coverage.

 USAA charges $523 for a standard six-month insurance policy — about $87 per month.
 If you do not qualify for USAA, GEICO is the second-cheapest option, at $107 per month.
 Depending on your individual driving profile, your premium could vary.
 Use our rates as estimates and begin your search for liability insurance with USAA and GEICO.

 Although carrying high liability limits costs more, it can save you money in the long run.
-Not only will exceeding your limits leave you responsible for any additional costs, a history of low coverage is considered a risky driving factor by insurance companies.
+Not only will exceeding your limits leave you responsible for any additional costs, but a history of low coverage is also considered a risky driving factor by insurance companies.
 Any time your insurance company views you as a potentially risky client, you can expect a higher premium as a result.